 One half hour of preparation time is allowed for each two hours of actual instruction.

 Teachers shall receive a mileage reimbursement at the current district rate.
 Mileage is based upon the distance from the school to the student's home or other designated public location (e.g., library, police or fire station) and to the instructor’s home.
 If visiting multiple students on the same trip, mileage shall also be paid for the distance between students’ homes/locations when necessary.
 Time required for travel is not part of the two-hour instruction time.

 Teachers shall submit the required documentation accessed online, each month prior to being reimbursed for services.

-The administrators shall submit time sheets for Home and Hospital Instruction along with the designated copy of the Home and Hospital Teaching Record Form signed by the parent to the Curriculum Office
+The administrators shall submit time sheets for Home and Hospital Instruction along with the designated copy of the Home and Hospital Teaching Record Form signed by the parent to the Teaching and Learning Office

 Long-term teacher assignment will be determined by the District Administrator over Home and Hospital to meet individual student needs.